TrafeX/dbdiff/README.md

                         Password for user
   --host HOST, -h HOST  Host to connect to (default: localhost) --version VERSION, -v VERSION
-                        The database version
+                        The database version (default: latest version) --show-schema         show the saved schema for a specific version.
-  --list                listing of all the saved versions.
+  --list                Listing of the saved versions.
 </pre>